‘The time is now’: Key insights from Elders CEO Mark Allison

 Overall, Mark feels confident that the Elders’ client base and the broader agriculture sector, is in a positive mindset.

-“Elders is 182 this year and I always see that Elders’ progress in history has paralleled Australian agriculture’s progress and history,” he explained.
+“Elders celebrates 183 years in 2022 and I always see that Elders’ progress in history has paralleled Australian agriculture’s progress and history,” he explained.

 “We’ve got clients that are four or five generation clients and the optimism, and the anticipation is fairly broadly shared.
 We’re seeing these quantum changes in thought processes that normally take a long time to come to place but it’s really been hothoused by the environment we’ve just been through.